 This is a Grado headband built with high quality artificial leather, high density foam padding, stainless steel + aluminum brackets and lockers (much stronger than original Grado locker in plastic).
 It is designed to to upgrade low quality headband in most low-end, plastic Grado headphones.
 2 color options in black and brown are available.
+Following are compatible Grado models we’ve verified with: Scroll down to see the upgrade bracket option for Grado PS/GS and hi-end series.

 - Grado SR80, SR80e